Conspiracy Theories (CT) Digital Video Project

 o Give specific examples showing how these tools were applied to your chosen CT.
 A general application

-won’t work – use specific research about your CT to support the use of this tool. - Documentation Analysis (of 2 or more sources) (2 marks)
+won’t work – use specific research about your CT to support the use of this tool.

 o Examine the credentials of the authors/theorists you have chosen to include in your references your